macuriels/portfolio/content/project/international-sanctions-network/index.md

 Fast forward to present day.
 The current geopolitical landscape - which includes ongoing wars, forced labor, threatened supply chains, to name a few - is bound to be intertwined with countries imposing sanctions on one another.

-This article brings a novel approach to understand the influence and alliances between countries by **analyzing the network of international sanctions** based on current and historical data to assist policy-makers, researchers, and curious bystanders.
+This article brings a novel approach to understand the conflict, alliances, and conflict between countries by **analyzing the network of international sanctions** based on current and historical data to assist policy-makers, researchers, and curious bystanders.

 The article is divided as follows:
 1. Methodology